Awni00/abstract_transformer/iclr/YUpf.md

 > Similarly, when using position-relative symbol assignment, a control that modifies the standard transformer with relative positional embeddings should also be included.

-We note that ***we use the same positional encoding method in both the Transformer baselines and the DAT model in all experiments.*** Different positional encoding methods are used in different tasks (e.g., RoPE for language modeling, learned positional embeddings for ViT), but they are the same across different baselines within each experiment.
+We'd like to clarify that ***we use the same positional encoding method in both the Transformer baselines and the DAT model in all experiments.*** Different positional encoding methods are used in different tasks (e.g., RoPE for language modeling, learned positional embeddings for ViT), but they are the same across different baselines within each experiment.

 The symbols are separate from the positional encoding, serving a different purpose.
 Symbols are used only inside relational attention, whereas positional encoding is used in both standard attention and relational attention.
 Please see lines 268-272 for a description of how positional encoding is applied.
 For example, in positional encoding methods that are applied to the attention scores (e.g., RoPE), these are applied by modifying $W_q^{attn}, W_k^{attn}$, and are applied identically in standard attention and relational attention.